smplayer-dev/mpv/DOCS/man/input.rst

         behavior depends on the selected video output.
     <window>
         Save the contents of the mpv window.
 Typically scaled, with OSD and subtitles.
-The exact behavior depends on the selected video output, and if no support is available, this will act like ``video``.
+The exact behavior depends on the selected video output.
     <each-frame>
         Take a screenshot each frame.
 Issue this command again to stop taking screenshots.
 Note that you should disable frame-dropping when using